 All New York City program locations are easily accessible by public transportation and taxi.
-Check back here for the complete list of venues coming soon.
+Click here for the complete list of venues.

-Most events are fee and open to the public.
+Most events are free and open to the public.
 Events that require a ticket are indicated and include information about how and where to obtain tickets.